Travel Information

 not realistic for first-time visitors.

-Swiss Hotel, centrally located on Knyazya Romana Str., with
+Hotel, which is centrally located on Knyazya Romana Str.,

-room rates that start at about 540 Hryvnias per night, including
+with room rates that start at about 750 Hryvnias per night,

 A second option is to fly into the Ukrainian capital of Kyiv

-(or Kiev), which is well served by many airlines, and then
+(or Kiev), which is well served by many international airlines

 |